 When shopping for a web host, you want to find one that aligns with your goals, budget, experience, and expertise.
 To sort that out, it helps to know the advantages and disadvantages of various web hosting platforms.
 With that in mind, here is my list of FatCow pros and cons.

 FatCow’s primary advantage is its short-term pricing and plan structure.
-If you sign up for a year, you are likely to get a heavily discounted rate for the first year.
+If you sign up for a year, you will likely get a heavily discounted rate for the first year.
 Plus – FatCow doesn’t have pricing tiers.